ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

     1. This will scan each czi file
     2. extract the tif meta information and insert into the slide_czi_to_tif table
 1. Have someone confirm the status of each slide in: https://activebrainatlas.ucsd.edu/activebrainatlas/admin
+    1. After logging in, go to the Slides link in the Brain category
+    1. Enter the animal name in the search box
+    1. Under the PREP ID column, click the link of the slide you want to edit
+    1. If the entire slide is bad, make it as bad under Slide Status
+    1. If Scene needs to be marked as Bad, Out of focus or the end slide, select the appropriate Scene QC.
+    If you mark it as Bad or out of focus, the nearest neighbor will be inserted.
+    1. If you want to replicate a scene, choose the Replicate field and add an amount to replicate.
+    1. The list of scenes are listed near the bottom of the page.
+    1. When you are done, click one of the Save buttons at the bottom of the page
+    1. After editing the slides, you can view the list of sections under the Sections link under Brain
 1. Run: python create_tifs.py --animal DKXX --channel 1
     1. this will read the sections table in the database
     1. create tif files for channel 1